Has FIFA scored an own goal with big teams missing Club World Cup?

 Infantino desperately wants the Club World Cup to succeed, and even has his name engraved on the trophy.
 So, how does that happen?
 No embarrassing empty seats and higher ticket sales would help.
 Then FIFA hopes the public gets caught up in the action, with four matches per day covering time zones, and not much competition from other men’s football.

 The operative word, though, is form.
-The NBA basketball finals have shown how quickly things change.
+The current NBA basketball finals serve as an example of how quickly things change in just a year.
 Last year’s finalists were the Boston Celtics and Dallas Mavericks.
 Both crashed out of contention this year, losing their best players (to injury and via a controversial trade respectively).
 FIFA’s four-year qualification period needs refining.

 Whatever happens in the next month, expect there to be changes in qualification criteria before the 2029 Club World Cup, whether it is tweaks or something more drastic.